pksrc/cloudtekki/content/posts/euc/eso.md

 	   - UAG Appliance CPU, Memory performance metrics
 	 - VMware Tunnel Metrics
 	   - VMware Tunnel Session and Connection Metrics
+ 12. There is also a sample dashboard available for VMware Horizon metrics
- 12. To view Horizon Dashboard, navigate to Dashboards menu on the left pane, and select "Manage"
+ 13. To access the VMware Horizon sample dashboard, navigate to Dashboards menu on the left pane, and select "Manage"
  13. Now select "Horizon Dashboard"
 	 {{<image src="/img/euc/eso/eso_27.png" caption="VMware Horizon Dashboard">}}
  14. The Horizon Dashboard is split into two rows